Peruvian Christmas Food

 Essential Ingredients for Authentic Peruvian Christmas Dishes

-Peruvian christmas food
+peruvian christmas food

 Tamales: Tamales are a staple in Peruvian Christmas celebrations.
 These delicious bundles of joy are made from masa (corn dough) filled with various savory or sweet fillings, wrapped in banana leaves, and steamed to perfection.